autolab-project/autolab/docs/gui/scanning.rst

 The first step to do is to configure a scan parameter.
 A parameter is a *Variable* which is writable (write function provided in the driver) and numerical (integer or float value).
 To set a *Variable* as scan parameter, right click on it on the control panel window, and select **Set as scan parameter**.

-The user can change the name of the parameter with the line edit widget.
-This name will be used is the data files.
+The user can change the name of the parameter using the line edit widget.
+This name will be used in the data files.
-It it possible to add extra parameters to a recipe by right cliking on the top of a recipe and selecting **Add Parameter** This feature allows to realize 2D scan or ND-scan.
+It is possible to add extra parameters to a recipe by right-clicking on the top of a recipe and selecting **Add Parameter** This feature allows to realize 2D scan or ND-scan.
-A parameter can be removed by right cliking on its frame and selecting **Remove <parameter>**.
+A parameter can be removed by right-clicking on its frame and selecting **Remove <parameter>**.
 A parameter is optional, a recipe is executed once if no parameter is given.

 Parameter range